TheBigJones/aerial-segmentation/README.md

 ```
 python download_data.py
 ```

+Rename the config_template.dat file to config.dat and set the num_worker count ideal for your machine.
+When using the --read_config flag the script will automatically set the num_workers to the count defined in the config.dat file.

 ## Train
 From the project folder run the run_experiment.py script.
 To replicate the model we submitted to the wandb benchmark, run the the script with the following arguments.